-fbpx facebook twitter linkedin google gplus pinterest mail share search arrow-right arrow-left arrow print vcard
+facebook twitter linkedin google gplus pinterest mail share search arrow-right arrow-left arrow print vcard

-An experienced litigator, attorney Brad Kolling has a primary practice focus in workers’ compensation law.
+An experienced litigator, Brad Kolling has a primary practice focus in workers’ compensation law.
 He represents clients in matters pertaining to all aspects of workers’ compensation claims and disputes, from initial case analysis through trial and appeal.
 He also provides advice and counsel to clients regarding general employment matters with an emphasis on risk management as well as OSHA compliance.
 In addition, Brad represents Health and Welfare Fund clients for intervention and subrogation matters.

 Strategic and persuasive, Brad’s courtroom successes and client service have earned him recognition as a leader in the workers’ compensation bar.
 As a result, he is frequently called on to educate the industry on workers compensation dispute best practices, tactics, and transformational technologies.
-Brad’s experience includes representations of clients on both sides of the courtroom and he knows all aspects of litigation including trials, administrative hearings and appeals.
+Brad’s experience includes representation of clients on both sides of the courtroom and he knows all aspects of litigation including trials, administrative hearings and appeals.
 This skillset means he brings a unique perspective for achieving success in any contested matter.

 In addition to his work as a litigator, Brad also assists litigants in alternative dispute resolution with an emphasis on workers’ compensation mediation.
 Creative and collaborative, Brad helps litigants overcome obstacles and find common ground in order to resolve disputes and move forward.